Destinations, Travel, USA, Virginia

 left: Clementine | right: Blackbyrd Goods

 Richmond is home to a number of incredible boutiques that stock locally-made, vintage, and highly-curated wares.
-In downtown, those looking to stock their homes with unique finds will appreciate The Someday Shop’s collection of vintage decor and Stella’s Grocery’s fun pantry finds.
+In downtown, those looking to stock their homes with unique finds will appreciate The Someday Shop (now closed) for its collection of vintage decor and Stella’s Grocery’s fun pantry finds.

 For everything else, you’ll want to head over to Carytown.
 This hip neighborhood is perfect for shop-hopping – find a spot to park your car, and make your way down Cary St. and surrounding blocks on foot.
 Here you’ll find so many beautiful unique or artisan-made products at places like Blackbyrd Goods, Na Nin, and Lineage.